 It’s approaching 23 years since Justin Fashanu tragically took his own life.
 The fact that the only openly gay professional footballer in the United Kingdom was met with such severe homophobia was not only an indictment against the sport but society as a whole.

-Fortunately, since then, society has progressed with its views, however with the lack of any openly gay footballer in the UK, how far has football progressed, and does the game need another player to come out the closet?
+Fortunately, since then, society has progressed with its views, however with the lack of any openly gay footballer in the UK, how far has football progressed, and does the game need another player to come out of the closet?

 Over the past couple of years, there have been sporadic signs that perhaps one player was brave enough to announce that they are gay while still playing in men’s football.
 Last summer an unnamed Premier League player revealed they weren’t prepared to come out yet.
 A year earlier, a Championship player deleted their Twitter account after claiming they were ready to announce they were gay.